zeefromzee/c_stuf/README.md

 Some of the projects you’ll find here:
 - **Rock, Paper, Scissors** – A fun command-line game against the computer
 - **Hangman Game**- A fun way to pass your time by guessing words
-- **Snakes and Ladders** - For people who do like my codes, I'd suggest avoiding this code
+- **Snakes and Ladders** - For people who do like my codes, I'd suggest avoiding this one

 (*More projects are being added as I keep learning!*)